EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 - Ensuring quality: testing verifies that the software meets the quality standards.
 - Improving code: testing helps developers refactor code and optimise it by identifying parts that can be improved.

-### Solutions

--  Use various [software testing](#how-do-we-test-our-code) methods and tools to ensure that your software functions in a way that is intended and defined by its specification.

 ## Why is it important to test our code?

 ### Description